august-villagegames/limitless-context/README.md

 ### macOS permission prompts

 - First-run captures on macOS will surface Screen Recording and Accessibility prompts; grant access via **System Settings → Privacy & Security**.
 Use `tccutil reset ScreenCapture` or `tccutil reset Accessibility` for repeatable smoke tests.
+- The event tap requires Accessibility trust.
+If the CLI reports `macOS accessibility permission required for event capture`, open **Privacy & Security → Accessibility**, unlock the panel, enable the `tester` binary, and relaunch.
+Toggle the checkbox off/on after signing new builds so Quartz picks up the signature change.
+- Troubleshooting tips: verify the binary is codesigned, remove stale entries with `tccutil reset Accessibility com.offlinefirst.tester`, and confirm the process appears in `System Settings` after invoking `tester run` once (the prompt appears when `AXIsProcessTrustedWithOptions` executes).
 - Environment overrides help local testing: set `LIMITLESS_SCREEN_RECORDING=denied` or `prompt`, `LIMITLESS_ACCESSIBILITY=granted`, `LIMITLESS_MICROPHONE=granted`, and `LIMITLESS_VIDEO_BACKEND=avfoundation|stub` to simulate different hosts.
 - The CLI reports friendly guidance when permissions are missing; `capture.log` records each controller transition so operators can correlate prompts with subsystem outcomes.